aframevr/aframe/docs/components/pool.md

 Note that entities requested from the pool are paused by default and you need to call `.play()` in order to activate their components' tick functions.

-For performance reasons, unused entities in the pool are [detached from the THREE.js scene](attached).
+For performance reasons, unused entities in the pool are [detached from the THREE.js scene][attached].

 ## Example